KentAstro/telescope.pics/docs/photography/constellationoverlays.md

 ## Overlay of Southern Constellations

 The first set of photos I took were from a November 2014 trip I took to Queenstown, New Zealand.
 I had never seen the Southern Constellations in my life, so ther than the "southern cross" I couldnt figure anything out.
 I simply took some wide angle pictures at night of the southern skies near my hotel room.
 Once I came home, I searched the internet for a simple southern hemisphere star chart, and compared my pictures to those charts.
 Using power point, and by adjusting the darkness and contrast of my pictures, I then slowly drew in the constellations.
 Here is a before/after picture of what that looked like.
+Notice in the Second photograph, the familiar northern constellation of  "Orion" is upside down, an artifact of taking te picture from "down under!"

 ## Original Photograph 1 (18 mm lens, Nikon D700, 30 Second Exposure, Queenstowwn, NZ.)